 For example, the concept of weak links is relevant in algorithms for job search.
-Studies have shown that the best sources of jobs come from looser acquaintances rather than close friends.
+Historical studies have shown that the best sources of jobs come from looser acquaintances rather than close friends.
 This is because closer friends tend to share a similar worldview (are in the same graph component) but looser friends across a local bridge are in a different social network (and are in a different graph component).

 In the image above, Davina and Alice are connected by a local bridge but belong to different graph components.
 If Davina were to look for a new job, she would be more likely to find a successful recommendation from Alice than from Frances.

 This property of local bridges being weak links is something that is found throughout social graphs.
-As a result, we can make predictive analyses based on empirically derived local bridge and strong triadic closure notions.
+As a result, we make predictive analyses based on empirically derived local bridge and strong triadic closure notions.

 Catch up with the rest of the Graph Databases for Beginners series:

-- Graph Databases for Beginners: The Basics of Data Modeling
+- The Basics of Data Modeling

-- Graph Databases for Beginners: Data Modeling Pitfalls to Avoid
+- Data Modeling Pitfalls to Avoid

-- Graph Databases for Beginners: Why We Need NoSQL Databases
+- Why We Need NoSQL Databases

-- Graph Databases for Beginners: ACID vs. BASE Explained
+- ACID vs. BASE Explained

-- Graph Databases for Beginners: Other Graph Data Technologies
+- Other Graph Data Technologies

-- Graph Databases for Beginners: Native vs. Non-Native Graph Technology
+- Native vs. Non-Native Graph Technology

 About the Author